 In space, materials reveal their secrets: COLIS, a new laboratory for studying colloidal gels and glasses in microgravity

-The result of a long-standing collaboration between Luca Cipelletti, a physicist at the Charles Coulomb Laboratory (University of Montpellier – CNRS), and Roberto Piazza, a professor at the Politecnico di Milano, COLIS (Colloids in Space) represents a major breakthrough in the eponymous program led by the European Space Agency (ESA), with support from ASI and CNES.
+The result of a long-standing collaboration between Luca Cipelletti, a physicist at the Charles Coulomb Laboratory (University of Montpellier – CNRS), and Roberto Piazza, a professor at the Politecnico di Milano, COLIS (Colloids in Space) represents a major advance in the eponymous program led by the European Space Agency (ESA), with support from ASI and CNES.

-“Studying these materials in microgravity allows us to isolate the effect of gravity, a silent yet decisive force,” explains Roberto Piazza.
+“Studying these materials in microgravity allows us to isolate the effect of gravity, a silent but decisive force,” explains Roberto Piazza.
 “This understanding is essential for designing more stable formulations, from controlled-release drugs to self-assembling materials.”

 Cutting-edge technologies for understanding material stability